 There are dozens of choices for a univariate parametric model for the service times.
-These include general families of scalar distributions, modified scalar distributions and commonly-used parametric distributions (see Schmeiser 1990).
-Since the data is drawn from a continuous population and the support of the distribution is positive, a timeindependent, univariate, continuous input model is chosen.
+These include general families of scalar distributions, modified scalar distributions and commonly-used parametric distributions (see, for example, Schmeiser 1990).
+Since the data is drawn from a continuous population and the support of the distribution is positive, a time-independent, univariate, continuous input model is chosen.
 The shape of the histogram indicates that the gamma, inverse Gaussian, log normal, and Weibull distributions (Lawless 1982) are good candidates.
-The Weibull distribution is analyzed in detail here.
+Derivation of the point and interval estimates for the Weibull distribution are given in detail here.
 Similar approaches apply to the other distributions.

 Parameter estimates for the Weibull distribution can be found by least squares, the method of moments, and maximum likelihood.
 Due to desirable statistical properties, maximum likelihood is emphasized here.
-The Weibull distribution has probability density function where $\lambda$ is a positive scale parameter and $\kappa$ is a positive shape parameter.
-Let $x_1, x_2, \ldots, x_n$ denote the data values.
+The Weibull distribution has probability density function where λ is a positive scale parameter and κ is a positive shape parameter.
+Let x_1, x_2, \ldots, x_n denote the data values.
 The likelihood function is